 - Explore whether adding an insurance rider is right for you

-Doing all of this now is the best gift you can give yourself so that you can get the best medical coverage available to you within your means.
+Doing all of this work now is the best gift you can give to future you.
+By learning more about insurance, you can get the best medical coverage available to you within your means.
 It also means you can check off a big, important task before the holidays hit!

-Read the fine print and understand what your options are, because if you wait too long, you might miss your 2023 coverage window.
-Again, all of this takes time, but think of how boss you’ll feel when you figure out this major piece of the infertility puzzle.
+Remember to read all the fine print and understand what your options are, because if you wait too long, you might miss your 2024 coverage window.
+All of this takes time, but will bolster your confidence and help you figure out this major piece of the infertility puzzle.